move-language/move/language/documentation/book/src/standard-library.md

 Particularly, certain operations such as `get_with_default` and `destroy_with_default` require that the element type `T` be of `copyable` kind.

-The API for the `Option` module is as as follows
+The API for the `option` module is as as follows

 ### Types